 Monitoring station BTH-004 is located along Steeles005 and has a general richness and percentage of EPT that shows a benthic community with a very limited collection (average 4 and 10.72%) of sensitive taxa suggesting an impaired benthic community this is further corroborated by the high proportion of tolerant taxa (Diptera average 72.37% and Chironomidae average 70.30%).
 The dominant taxa within the BTH-004 benthic sample were genuses of Chironomidae, occupying between 15% and 22% of the sample.
 The dominant functional feeding groups observed at BTH-004 varied between Collector-Gatherers and Predators.
+BTH-004 can be considered to be Impaired or Potentially Impaired due to the high number of Conservation Halton recommended indices resulting in an impaired or potentially impaired state.
+This is supported by the very low percentage and richness of sensitive taxa, the dominant taxon within BTH-004 is the highly tolerant taxon Chironomidae occupying a high proportion of the overall sample.

 BTH-005 provides a silty cobble habitat flowing within a fresh meadow habitat.
 The general richness and percentage of EPT shows a benthic community with a very limited collection (average 3.3 and 10.49%) of sensitive taxa, indicating an impaired benthic community.
 This is further corroborated by the higher proportion of tolerant taxa Diptera (average 40.57%), however this conclusion is somewhat offset by the more moderate proportion of Chironomidae (average 38.19%) which suggests a more moderately impaired habitat.
 The dominant taxa within the BTH-005 benthic sample were Gammaridae and Elmidae, occupying between 22% and 29% of the sample.
 The family Gammaridae or "Scuds" are a moderately tolerant group found in both salt and freshwater habitats throughout the world.
 The family Elmidae or "riffle beetles" are a moderately tolerant family of fully aquatic Coleoptera found throughout the world.
 The dominant functional feeding group observed at BTH-005 was Collector-Gatherer.
+Overall, BTH-005 can be considered to be Impaired or Potentially Impaired due to the high number of Conservation Halton recommended indices resulting in an impaired or potentially impaired state, however the unimpaired result of the Family Biotic Index does suggest a relatively healthy diversity.
+The Potentially Impaired state at BTH-005 is further supported by the low percentage and richness of sensitive taxa and the dominant taxon being represented by the moderately tolerant groups Gammaridae and Elmidae occupying a high proportion of the overall sample.